Box City Curriculum

 Understanding the Layout of the City

-2. Contact the city planning department to ask for a land use of your city, delineated by color.
+Ask for a land use map of your city, delineated by color.
 In order to personalize the Box City experience for your participants, this can serve as a drawing guide for the base map.

 For instance: